localstack/amplify-js-local/README.md

+# Deprecated Project

+**This project is deprecated** and no longer actively maintained.
+For a more up-to-date solution, please consider using the [Amplify LocalStack plugin](https://github.com/localstack/amplify-localstack).

+---

 # AWS Amplify CLI for LocalStack

 This project provides a thin wrapper script `amplifylocal` for using the [Amplify JS](https://github.com/aws-amplify/amplify-js) library against local APIs provided by [LocalStack](https://github.com/localstack/localstack).